zitadel/zitadel/docs/docs/guides/api/access-zitadel-apis.md

 ZITADEL Managers are Users who have permission to manage ZITADEL itself.
 There are some different levels for managers.

 - **IAM Managers**: This is the highest level.
 Users with IAM Manager roles are able to manage the whole IAM.
-- **Org Managers**: Managers in the Organisation Level are able to manage everything within the granted Organisation.
+- **Org Managers**: Managers in the Organization Level are able to manage everything within the granted Organization.
 - **Project Mangers**: In this level the user is able to manage a project.
-- **Project Grant Manager**: The project grant manager is for projects, which are granted of another organisation.
+- **Project Grant Manager**: The project grant manager is for projects, which are granted of another organization.

 On each level we have some different Roles.
-Here you can find more about the different roles: [ZITADEL Manager Roles](../../manuals/admin-managers)
+Here you can find more about the different roles: [ZITADEL Manager Roles](../../concepts/managers)

 ## Exercise: Add ORG_OWNER to Service User

 Make sure you have a Service User with a Key.
-(For more detailed informations about creating a service user go to [Service User](serviceusers))
+(For more detailed informations about creating a service user go to [Service User](../authentication/serviceusers))

-1. Navigate to Organisation Detail
+1. Navigate to Organization Detail
 2. Click the **+** button in the right part of console, in the managers part of details
 3. Search the user and select it
 4. Choose the role ORG_OWNER